Strong Determinism: A Realistic Example

 To explain the asymmetries, we can adopt the Boltzmannian proposal.
 For concreteness, let us modify Albert and Loewer's Mentaculus theory and add the Past Hypothesis to Everettian quantum mechanics as a fundamental boundary-condition law.\footnote{ The Past Hypothesis was originally suggested in \citep{boltzmann2012lectures}[1896] and \cite{boltzmann1897} (although he seems to favor another postulate that can be called the \textit{Fluctuation Hypothesis}) and discussed in \citep{feynman2017character}[1965].
 For recent discussions, see \citep{albert2000time}, \citep{goldstein2001boltzmann}, \citep{callender2004measures, sep-time-thermo}, \citep{lebowitz2008time}, \citep{north2011time}, \citep{loewer2016mentaculus}, \citep{goldstein2019gibbs}, and \cite{chen2020harvard}.
-The memorable phrase `Past Hypothesis' was coined by Albert (2000).} In the quantum case, the Past Hypothesis is now a constraint on the macrostate realized by the initial wave function of the universe: it has low quantum Boltzmann entropy.
+The phrase `Past Hypothesis' was coined by Albert (2000).} In the quantum case, the Past Hypothesis is now a constraint on the macrostate realized by the initial wave function of the universe: it has low quantum Boltzmann entropy.
 More precisely, the initial wave function lies inside a low-dimensional subspace, denoted by $\mathscr{H}_{PH}$, the Past-Hypothesis subspace.
 In symbols:

-The size of $\mathscr{H}_{PH}$ is given by the logarithm of its dimension ($\text{log dim}\mathscr{H}_{PH}$) and its quantum Boltzmann entropy given by its size multiplied by the Boltzmann constant ($k_B$).\footnote{For an overview of Boltzmannian quantum statistical mechanics, see \cite{goldstein2019gibbs}.} The Past Hypothesis constrains the thermodynamic entropy of the world ``at the beginning of time.''
+The size of $\mathscr{H}_{PH}$ is given by the logarithm of its dimension ($\text{log dim}\mathscr{H}_{PH}$) and its quantum Boltzmann entropy given by its size multiplied by the Boltzmann constant ($k_B$).\footnote{For an overview of Boltzmannian quantum statistical mechanics, see \cite{goldstein2019gibbs}.} The Past Hypothesis constrains the thermodynamic entropy of the world at one temporal boundary, which we might call ``the initial time.''
 Given this constraint, we impose a Statistical Postulate: every wave function is equally likely as any other.
 (More precisely, we postulate a uniform probability distribution of wave functions compatible with $\mathscr{H}_{PH}$ with respect to the normalized surface area measure on the unit sphere in $\mathscr{H}_{PH}$.)
 Let us call the theory with the following fundamental laws \emph{the Everettian Mentaculus}:

 On this theory, it is plausible that with high likelihood, the universal wave function will, for the overwhelming majority of times, increase in thermodynamic entropy until it reaches the maximum entropy.
 While Everettian quantum mechanics solves the quantum measurement problem, the Everettian Mentaculus solves, in addition, the problem of the (thermodynamic) asymmetry of time.